Icon, change agent, visionary: Community mourns Dr. Henry Givens

 “My grandfather taught me what foundation is and what family means,” Woolfolk said.
 “As much as he loved the community and everybody, he loved his family 10 times more.
 It’s an honor for you all to show up for my grandfather and love him the way that you all do.”

-Before Woolfolk’s comments, numerous speakers took to the podium to express their condolences to his family, particularly Givens’ wife Belma Givens, and reflect on his life of dedicated service, mentorship and leadership.
+Before Woolfolk’s comments, numerous speakers took to the podium to offer their condolences to his family, particularly Givens’ wife Belma Givens, and reflect on his life of dedication to service, mentorship and leadership.

 Clay went on to note that he believes thousands of African Americans would not have attended college without Givens.

-“Dr. Henry Gibbons made an indelible mark, and his legacy will endure for generations to come,” Clay said.
+“Dr. Henry Givens made an indelible mark, and his legacy will endure for generations to come,” Clay said.
 “He was truly an irreplaceable St. Louis treasure.”

 It was announced during the service that St. Louis Mayor Tishaura Jones proclaimed July 31 as Dr. Henry Givens Jr. Day in the city.

-Dr. Donald Suggs, The St. Louis American’s publisher, took to the podium and said Givens’ skilled and determined leadership and firm sense of mission made possible the dramatic evolution and growth of what is now Harris-Stowe University.
+Dr. Donald Suggs, The St. Louis American’s publisher, said Givens’ skilled and determined leadership and firm sense of mission made possible the dramatic evolution and growth of what is now Harris-Stowe State University.

 “He achieved so much in his lifetime, has created a splendid legacy that will continue to benefit thousands, many of whom have been forgotten and ignored for years,” Suggs said.